SnoozToolbox/SnoozDoc/dev_guide/information/info_packages.rst

      -
    * - package_version
      - The version of the package.
-     - The version follows this guidelines : .
+     - The version follows this guidelines : :ref:`versioning`.
 This version may be used by other packages if any dependencies.
    * - package_api_version
      - The version of the structure of this file.
      - The api version is linked to the Snooz architecture (for Snooz beta the api version is 1.0.0).